talha131/onCrashReboot/content/ict/ Audio Visual Aid/Podcast’s role in language learning and literacy development.md

 ---
-title:Podcast’s role in language learning and literacy development
+title: Podcast’s role in language learning and literacy development
 ---

 Podcasts can significantly enrich language learning and literacy development by providing exposure to diverse languages and accents, enhancing listening skills, expanding vocabulary, promoting cultural understanding, supporting self-paced learning, encouraging active engagement, and offering authentic listening experiences.
 Through these benefits, podcasts serve as a valuable resource for learners aiming to improve their language proficiency and literacy skills.